Supply Chain Refill Infrastructure Grant

 WRAP is offering £1.5 million in grants to support projects that provide innovative ways for textile waste to be recycled or re-used, keeping it out of landfill or incineration so that it remains a valuable resource.

 WRAP is looking to support projects that demonstrate a level of innovation beyond normal industry practice.
 This may include new technologies, equipment not tried and tested before, or interventions that help to address and overcome barriers to textile recycling or re-use.

 - The grant will now fund 100% capital costs.

 - The grant will now be released in advanced milestones payments.

 - The grant can be used to fund any capital costs associated with a business reconfiguration in response to Government guidelines on COVID-19 safety measures, where this forms an integral part of an innovative proposal/project.

 Grant awards will range in value from £20,000 to £170,000.
 The grant monies can be used to fund up to 100% of eligible project costs.
-The scheme will be assessed on a rolling basis.
-The initial application window is open from Monday 15 June until Monday 13 July.
+Round 4 of this scheme closes on 30 October.

 Was this web page helpful?